-For one week, the Serpentine Galleries will host Marina Abramović: The Life on the site of her acclaimed 2014 durational performance, 512 Hours.
-Visitors will simultaneously experience an intimate, digital encounter with the artist in this first, large-scale performance exhibited using Mixed Reality anywhere in the world.
+For one week, the Serpentine Galleries hosted Marina Abramović: The Life on the site of her acclaimed 2014 durational performance, 512 Hours.
+Visitors simultaneously experienced an intimate, digital encounter with the artist in this first, large-scale performance exhibited using Mixed Reality anywhere in the world.

 Abramović’s use of this new, evolving technology reflects her engagement in the broader social and historical constructs of our times.
 As a collaborator throughout the creative process, Tin Drum has focused on representing the authenticity of the Abramović’s vision, creating a recurring performance that only this Mixed Reality technology can provide.
 “The fact that the project can be repeated anywhere in the world while I am not there is mind-blowing.
 I can be present in any spot on the planet,” says Abramović.